dlu-ch/dbor-js/README.rst

 dbor-js
 =======

-dbor-js is a library implementing a DBOR encoder for ECMAScript 2020.
+dbor-js is a library implementing a DBOR encoder (conformance level 5) for ECMAScript 2020.

 DBOR: `<https::github.com/dlu-ch/dbor-spec>`_.